Balkars

 - Globalization Effects

-- Globalization has brought both opportunities and challenges, influencing cultural practices and economic activities.
+- Globalization has brought both opportunities and challenges, impacting cultural practices, economic activities, and social dynamics.

 - Urbanization Effects